spitzzz/slalom-terraform-lab/README.md

 ---

 ### The Basics
-When running Terraform you will generally primarily find yourself using 3 commands.
+Terraform provides many different commands to run for various purposes, but when running Terraform you will generally primarily find yourself using these 3 commands.

 The First Command:
 ```